shawn-grant/caribbean-microsoft-internship/README.md

 - After applying, you can expect to hear back around 2 weeks, although it can take up to a month for some.
 - If you are selected, you will be invited to interview.
   - Interviews are split into multiple rounds with different persons on the same day.
 Number of rounds may differ by role.
-  - Everyone does a behavioural round.
-For SWE, expect 1 or more technical rounds.
+  - Everyone does atleast one behavioural round.
+For SWE, expect 1 or more technical rounds (however there has been an instance of an SWE intern having no technical interview).
 You may or may not be asked to code, they care more about your though process.
   - Everything on your resume is fair game for questioning.
 Know your resume.

 ## Obtaining a Visa